prakhattri/slate/source/documentation.html.md

 **Overview**

-Morfeus enables financial institutions to deliver consumer services using Intuition and Automation over multiple natural channels of engagement.
-The Morfeus iOS SDK provides a lightweight conversational / messaging UX interface for users to interact to the Morfeus Platform.
+iOS SDK provides a lightweight conversational / messaging UX interface for users to interact to the Triniti Platform.
 The SDK enables rich conversation components to be embedded in existing iOS Mobile Apps.

 **Prerequisites**